llvm/llvm-project/bolt/docs/BinaryAnalysis.md

 The `llvm-bolt-binary-analysis` tool enables running requested binary analyses on binaries, and generating reports.
-It does this by building on top of the analyses implementing in the BOLT libraries.
+It does this by building on top of the analyses implemented in the BOLT libraries.

 ## Which binary analyses are implemented?